-The county borough area provides numerous opportunities for major projects and developments, including, but not limited to, low carbon energy developments- wind, solar, hydro-electric and hydrogen.
+The county borough area provides numerous opportunities for major projects and developments, including, but not limited to, low carbon energy developments; wind, solar, hydro-electric and hydrogen projects.
+Other non-renewable energy projects have provided community benefit contributions to local communities; for example the development of waste sites could provide community funding, or remediation of contaminated land where the community are inconvenienced for the period of the remediation works.
 This guidance is intended for use by developers seeking to harness and utilise the resources of the county borough, to ensure that communities derive the maximum benefit from hosting such developments in their locality through the provision of direct voluntary community benefits.

 The scale and significance of projects has a direct impact on communities.
-The Council will seek to ensure that social value can be derived from these developments to the benefit of those most impacted by them and to provide a lasting and sustainable legacy for future generations.
+The Council will seek to ensure that social capital can be derived from these developments to the benefit of those most impacted by them and to provide a lasting and sustainable legacy for future generations.

 Community Benefit Contributions have the potential to support and contribute to the wellbeing of communities and the people living within them.
 They can be used to improve quality of life, alleviate poor socio-economic situations, improve multiple deprivation factors, improve local biodiversity, empower resilient communities and support community participation and engagement.
 This could be via direct support for projects in the community, or monetary contributions to recognised and constituted community groups.
-Statutory land use and planning seek to ensure that adverse impacts on communities are avoided, minimised or mitigated wherever possible.
+Statutory land use and the planning system seeks to ensure that adverse impacts on communities are avoided, minimised or mitigated wherever possible.

 Under S106 of the Town and Country Planning Act 1990, as amended, contributions can be sought from developers towards the costs of providing community and social infrastructure, the need for which has arisen as a result of a new development taking place.
 This funding is commonly known as 'Section 106'.
-Community Benefit Contributions are unrelated to the Town and Country Planning Act, however they are increasingly voluntarily offered by developers to recognise that the location of some projects has the potential for adverse impact on communities, and by way of mitigation they provide benefits direct to the community concerned.
-The impacts a community may experience could include accommodating disruption from construction, changes in the landscape, changes in the way land is used and accessed, and intangible but important aspects such as changes in the sense of place and qualities such as tranquillity and nature amenity.
+Community Benefit Contributions are separate, different and unrelated to the Town and Country Planning Act; however they are increasingly voluntarily offered by developers to recognise that the location of some projects has the potential for adverse impact on communities, and by way of mitigation they provide benefits direct to the community concerned.
+As CBCs are unrelated to the Town and Country Planning Act, they may be associated with developments that sit outside the Council's remit as a planning authority - like Developments of National Significance (DNS), for which applications are made to Planning and Environment Decisions Wales (PEDW).

+It is important to emphasise that CBCs cannot and are not taken into account when determining any application for planning consent.
+The impacts a community may experience could include; accommodating disruption from construction, changes in the landscape, changes in the way land is used and accessed, and intangible but important aspects such as changes in the sense of place and qualities such as tranquillity and nature amenity.